Royal instructions: Continuing importance in Canada

 With Confederation, Canada inherited a Constitution "similar in Principle to that of the United Kingdom".
-Thus, those elements of the constitution of the Provinces of Canada that were not displaced by the Constitution Act, 1867 or subsequent legislation continue in force in the country.
+Thus, those elements of the constitution of the provinces of Canada that were not displaced by the Constitution Act, 1867 or subsequent legislation continue in force in the country.
 At the time of Confederation and still to this day, certain subjects matters remain within the scope of the Crown's prerogative powers, such as international treaty making and the creation of Indian reserves.
-However, the limits on those powers and the guidelines for their use that were set out in the instructions to the governors of Canada's constituent colonies were incorporated into Canada's constitution and, unless displaced, bind the Crown in Right of Canada's actions.
+However, the limits on those powers and the guidelines for their use that were set out in the instructions to the governors of Canada's constituent colonies were incorporated into Canada's constitution and, unless displaced, bind the actions of the Crown in Right of Canada.

 The continued importance of Royal Instructions can has been noted by the Supreme Court of Canada.
-The Supreme Court of Canada's decision in St. Catherines Milling, in which it was stated that the Royal Proclamation of 1763 must be read "together with the Royal instructions given to the Governors as to its strict enforcement" and that, when taken together, these constitute "the Indian Bill of Rights".
-Numerous contemporary decisions of the Supreme Court of Canada refer to Royal Instructions given to colonial governors, without necessarily analysing their legal status.
+The Supreme Court of Canada's decision in St. Catherines Milling (1888), stated that the Royal Proclamation of 1763 must be read "together with the Royal instructions given to the Governors as to its strict enforcement" and that, when taken together, these constitute "the Indian Bill of Rights".
+Numerous decisions of the Supreme Court of Canada refer to Royal Instructions given to colonial governors, without necessarily analysing their legal status.